pkesist/buildpal/Documentation/index.rst

 These commands can be:

+* ``COMPILE_LOCALLY()``
+    Instructs the client to run the command locally, just as the real compiler executable was used.
 * ``EXECUTE_AND_EXIT(cmdline_opts)``
     Spawn a compiler process from the given `cmdline_opts` command line options and exits with the return code from that process.
-Used e.g. when the Manager determines that the call should be completed locally, without distributing it to slave nodes.
 * ``EXECUTE_GET_OUTPUT(cmdline)``
     Spawn a compiler process from the given `cmdline_opts` command line options, capture return code, stdout, stderr and send them back to the manager.
 This